karun-pant/News-PWA-Trial/README.md

 # News-PWA-Trial

 Trying to create a News PWA with news.org apis.
+To contribute clone the repo and create a pull request.
 # Future Works:

 * Adding [Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-cacheable-response)